LisaSC/p1/README.md

 Info about me as required in the project guidelines, presented using HTML.

 ##Details
 No login, no outside code used.
+Maxim Sukharev-Chuyan helped me with styling.